 |Lamar Library Computer Lab|

 - Expectation of class participation.
 Often times, your grade is dependent on your class attendance and participation.
 So you will be expected to complete your reading and assignments before class, so that you can actively contribute to class conversations.
 It is also important that you develop your own opinions on course topics, rather than just repeating things from the readings and assignments;

 - High level of interaction between students and faculty.
 If you need extra help in understanding the class material or just have a question that you may not have had a chance to ask in class, professors encourage students to reach out during office hours and after class.
-Professors are here to help you learn as much as possible, and they take their role very seriously;
+Professors are used to being asked for clarification and help.They are here to help you learn as much as possible, and they take their role very seriously.

 - Intensive amounts of reading, writing and assignments over the course of the semester.
 You will be expected to have readings and assignments done by the specified due date.
 You will need to demonstrate your knowledge on the topics throughout the semester, rather than primarily on final exams.

 This may seem overwhelming now, but if you plan your time appropriately and ask for help when you need it, you will all do fine.
 All students may run into road blocks in some courses and may need extra help.
 Maryville College has many resources to help you overcome those road blocks, but each student is responsible for seeking help out when they need it.
 If you need help researching a topic for an assignment, librarians at the Lamar Memorial Library are always willing to help.
 You can email or call them with your questions, or you can set up a face-to-face appointment.
 There is also an Academic Support Center on campus.
 This center sets up group study sessions and has writing and math help.
 We highly encourage students to take advantage of these resources.